CHOCOLATE CHIP COOKIES

 It may take a few trial runs before you come across your combination for the perfect cookie.
 But in the meantime, while you’re figuring it out, you will have some delicious rejects to deal with!
 Because in our experience even the most unsuccessful of test cookies, are still going to be pretty damn tasty!

-Why not try our recipe first, then see where to go from there!
+Why not try this recipe first, then see where to go from there!